 But, as we already know, audiences often find branded content inauthentic and untrustworthy.

 User-generated content is the perfect solution.
-In our following example, Baylor University Athletics shared an interview between legendary former Olympic sprinter and Baylor alum Michael Johnson and a current Baylor student, high jumper Moorea Long:
+In our following example, Baylor University Athletics shared an interview between Olympic gold medal-winning sprinter and Baylor alum Michael Johnson and former Baylor student high jumper Moorea Long:

 View this post on Instagram